JuanPabloDiaz/freeForGeeks/README.md

 - [Free Stuff for Developer](https://freestuff.dev/) is a list of free stuff for developer by developer to use. ⭐ [1.5k stars](https://github.com/hilmanski/freeStuffDev/)
 - [LinksHub](https://www.linkshub.dev/) List of resources to free software, libraries, frameworks, and other tools. ⭐ [621 stars]()
 - [Freesets](https://freesets.vercel.app/) is a collection of free resources like icons, images, illustrations, components, libraries and more. ⭐ [GitHub](https://github.com/cosmoart/Freesets)
+- [Free-for-life](https://free.wdh.gg/) is a massive list including a huge amount of products and services that are completely free! ⭐ [GitHub](https://github.com/wdhdev/free-for-life)

 ## Tech News